Diversity & Engagement

 Supplier Diversity: Leading by Example

 Since 1982, PepsiCo has been committed to supporting the development and growth of minority suppliers by sourcing goods and services from a diverse supplier base.
-Our focus is to develop long-term sustainable relationships with minority- or women-owned enterprises (M/WBEs) that add value, provide innovation and bring continuous improvements to our supply chain.
+Our focus is to develop long-term sustainable relationships with minority, women-owned or LGBT+ enterprises (M/WBEs) that add value, provide innovation and bring continuous improvements to our supply chain.

 Women With Purpose in Latin America